Small Animal Emergency Medicine

 Process of evaluation: Interns receive 2 evaluations (written and verbal) during the program at 4 and 10 months.
 If indicated more frequent evaluations may be performed.
 If the performance of an intern is considered inadequate, they will receive written letters of warning describing the concerns and what is required to rectify them and in what time frame.
 If these performance issues are severe, the intern will be informed that failure to improve could result in termination from the program.

 Certification: A certificate of successful completion will be awarded at the end of the internship.

-Application: Interviews are by invitation only.
-Skype interviews are required and in-person interviews can be arranged if desired.
-All applicants who wish to interview for the internship must submit a CV to Dr. Jaime Burkitt at email@example.com by November 25, 2018 for consideration.
-The phone/skype interview will be approximately 20 minutes in length and will be scheduled either in December or in early January.
-Personal interviews are not necessary for selection for the internship.
+Application: Interview is required for consideration and is by invitation only.
+Skype interview is required at minimum; in-person interview can be arranged if desired.
+All applicants who wish to interview for the internship should submit a CV to Dr. Jamie Burkitt at firstname.lastname@example.org by Monday, December 2, 2019, for strongest consideration.
+Applicants who submit a CV between December 3 – 9 may be considered, and those who do not submit a CV by December 9 will not be considered for the program.
+The Skype interview will be approximately 20 minutes in length and will be scheduled either later in December or in early January.
+In-person interviews are not necessary for consideration for the internship.

 State Licensure: Please see Special Note below for information regarding licensure.

 - Graduated from an accredited college or school of veterinary medicine; or possess a certificate issued by the Educational Commission for Foreign Veterinary Graduates (ECFVG); or are legally qualified to practice veterinary medicine in some state, province, territory, or possession of the United States, Canada, or other country.

 - Have demonstrated unquestionable moral character and professional behavior.